korpsvart/TabMaker/readme.md

 The upper part of the GUI is dedicated to the selection of the chord sequence.

-Chords can be added or removed from the sequence and for each one we can specify:
+UPPER GUI IMAGE

+For each chord, the user can specify:
-- tonic;
+- fundamental note;
-- type.
-E.g. Major (M), Minor (m), Major seventh (maj7), Minor seventh (m7), Dominant seventh (7)...
+- type (e.g. Major (M), Minor (m), Major seventh (maj7), Minor seventh (m7), Dominant seventh (7)...)

+Chords can also be added by clicking the "plus" button and removed using the small crosses in the top right corners.

-The "options" button opens a pop-up menu which contains some toggle buttons, which controls the generation mechanism.
-These are the customizable options:
+The "options" button opens a pop-up menu that contains some toggle buttons for controlling the generation mechanism.
+The customizable options are:
-- Chords difficulty: controls the technical complexity of the generated voicing sequence.
-In "Easy mode" adjacent fingers must be on the same or adjacent frets, and fingers cannot stretch over more than 4 frets.
-"Hard mode" allows for one fret stretch between consecutive fingers (except for middle and ring finger), and the maximum total stretch is increased to 5 frets.
+- Chords difficulty: it controls the technical complexity of the generated voicing sequence.
+In "Easy mode", adjacent fingers must be on the same or adjacent frets and can not stretch over more than 4 frets.
+"Hard mode" allows for one fret stretch between two consecutive fingers (except for middle and ring finger), bringing the maximum total stretch to 5 frets.
-- Allow inversions: allows the use of chord inversions when generating voicings for chords after the first one.
-Inversions are allowed by default and it's recommended to use them, but it could be desirable to switch them off when voicing basic chord sequences involving only simple triads.
+- Allow inversions: it allows the use of chord inversions when generating voicings (except for the first one).
+Inversions are allowed by default and it's recommended to use them, although it could be desirable to switch them off when chord progressions only involve simple triads.

-The "share" button copies the customized URL which embeds the current chord sequence, so that it can be shared or saved for later use without the need to re-select the chord sequence from scratch.
+The "share" button copies the customized URL which embeds the current chord sequence, so that it can be shared or saved for later use without the need to re-select the entire progression from scratch.

 The "Enable/Disable MIDI" button toggles the MIDI input mode for the selection of the chord sequence.
-When this mode is enabled, the program will listen to incoming MIDI data, apply a chord recognition algorithm and append the recognized chords at the end of the chord sequence.
+When this mode is enabled, the program will listen to incoming MIDI data, apply a chord recognition algorithm and append the recognized chords at the end of the progression.

 The "clear" button clears the input chord sequence, making it empty.